 Imig Music Building

-Jeffrey Nytch has built a diverse career as a composer, teacher, performer, arts administrator, and consultant.
-In addition to 25+ years as a professional musician, he has also run a small business, co-founded a non-profit service organization in Houston, performed a wide range of repertoire as a vocalist, and served six seasons as Managing Director of The Pittsburgh New Music Ensemble (“PNME”), one of the nation’s premiere new music ensembles.
-In 2009 he joined the faculty of The University of Colorado-Boulder, where he is an Associate Professor andserves as Director of The Entrepreneurship Center for Music.
-His philosophy of teaching entrepreneurship hinges on the idea that entrepreneurial thinking is a creative process that can be applied in any number of directions, and that students with entrepreneurial skills are better equipped to thrive in the ever-changing dynamics of the 21st-century arts marketplace.
+Jeffrey Nytch enjoys a diverse career as an award-winning composer, educator, performer, administrator and thought leader in arts entrepreneurship.
+In addition to more than 30 years as a professional musician, he has also run a small business, co-founded a nonprofit service organization in Houston, performed a wide range of repertoire as a vocalist and served six seasons as managing director of the Pittsburgh New Music Ensemble (PNME), one of the nation’s premiere new music ensembles.
+In 2009, he joined the faculty of the University of Colorado Boulder, where he serves as director of the Entrepreneurship Center for Music.

-Since arriving at the University of Colorado-Boulder in 2009, Nytch has rebuilt the Entrepreneurship Center for Music to include an expanded and enhanced curriculum in music careers, entrepreneurship, arts management and community engagement; a weekly professional development series (the “Career Launchpad”);regular guests (“The Entrepreneur’s Roundtable”); and has partnered with the Leeds School of Business to create an 18-credit Certificate in Music Entrepreneurship.
-Music students at CU also participate in the New Venture Challenge, the cross-campus entrepreneurship competition, and work in internships spanning a wide range of commercial and non-profit arts ventures.
+Since arriving at CU Boulder, Nytch has rebuilt the Entrepreneurship Center for Music into one of the top programs of its kind in the world.
+Winner of the 2020 Specialty Entrepreneurship Education Award from the Global Consortium of Entrepreneurship Centers, the ECM offers a diverse curriculum in music careers, entrepreneurship, arts management and community engagement; a weekly professional development series (the “Career Launchpad”); and a 15-credit Certificate in Music Entrepreneurship that includes a minor in business.
+Students at the College of Music also participate in the New Venture Challenge, the cross-campus entrepreneurship competition, and work in internships spanning a range of commercial and nonprofit arts ventures.